ground-x/caver-java-ext-kas/README.md

 ## Getting Started

-### Activate API
+### Initialize API

 For now, you can use Node API, Token History API, Wallet API and Anchor API provided by KAS through this library.
-To use KAS API through the caver-java-ext-kas, the following items are required.
+To use KAS API, the following items are required.
   - Access key, secret access key issued by KAS console.
   - Base URL to use the API provided by KAS.
   - The Klaytn network chain id to be used.